irchelp/irchelp.github.io/irchelp/security/privacy.md

 ### Address Leakage from visiting a URL

+Web servers typically log requests, including the IP address of the computer requesting documents.
+One technique often used to deanonymize users is to convince them to visit a URL where their IP address can be logged, either as a direct result of the request, or as a result of the resources requested (images and other content) to serve the page.

 ## A word about ban evasion

 Unfortunately, many of the users that inquire about changing or hiding their IP address want to do so because they have been banned from a channel, server, or entire network.
 Attempting to evade responsibility for your own actions, or evade bans so that you can continue the same activities that got you banned in the first place almost always makes the situation worse.

-Bans of any sort may be widened due to evasion - no matter how just or injust the original ban was, evading a ban is almost universally regarded as justification for a longer lasting, and broader ban.
+Bans of any sort may be widened due to evasion - no matter how just or injust the original ban was, evading a ban is almost universally regarded as justification for a longer lasting, and broader ban, even if the original ban was not warranted,

 In addition, on many networks, IRC operators will intervene with server bans in certain cases of ban evasion, particularly when channels are in danger of filling up their ban lists.

 Internet services which are deemed to be "throwaway", including any public anonymizing services, are likely to be banned on sight - this include open proxies, free ISPs, and Tor connections, among others.

 Frequently redialing a dialup connection, or releasing your DHCP address to get another IP to bypass a ban generally results in the ban being expanded to a mask which will cover all of the addresses you have used.